-OA REGION 5 Parliamentary Overview What every member should know in order to fully participate in a Region 5Assembly "American Parliamentary Law is built on the principle that rights must be respected: rights of the majority, of the minority, of individuals, of absentees and rights of all these together."
-Roberts Pulse of Ordere Bylaws / Policy / Parliamentary Procedure/ Standing Kules Bylaws (which include the 12 Steps, 12 Traditions and 12 Concepts) take precedence over all other rules of the assembly.
-They describe things such as who can vote at an Assembly and Roles (e.g. officers), how often meetings are held, etc. Policy discusses how bylaws are to be implemented and practiced.
-They include things such as Officer Duties, financial practices, Committee responsibilities, etc. Standing Rules limit the practice of Parliamentary Law with regards to the Assembly being held.
-They speak to items such as limiting debate, election procedures, etc. Parliamentary Procedure provides the Assembly with rules so that the business of an Assembly can be pro- cessed effectively and efficiently and more than anything else, fairly .
-Parliamentary information is based on contents of Robert's Rules of Order, Newly Revised (11 th edition) [RONR] and Region 5 Bylaws, Policies & Procedures and Standing Rules ©2015; Region 5 of Overeaters Anonymous Parliamentary 'Tips.' or What to Do & Why The following summary will help you determine when to use the ac- tions described in Robert's Rules.
-A main motion must be moved, seconded, and stated by the chair before it can be discussed.
-If you approve the motion, or speak to a mount, stand and address the chair.
-If you approve the motion as is, vote for it.
-If you disapprove the motion, vote against it.
-If you approve the idea of the motion but want to Change it, amend it or submit a substitute for it.
-If you want advice or information to help you make your decision, move to refer the motion to an appropri- ate control or committee with instructions to report back If you feel they can handle it better than the assembly, move to refer the motion to a group or committee with power to act.
-If you feel that there the pending question(s) should be delayed so more urgent business can be consid- ered, move to lay the motion on the table.
-If you want time to think the motion over, move that consideration be deferred to a certain time.
-If you think that further discussion is unnecessary, move the previous question.
-If you think that the assembly should give further con- sideration to a motion referred to a committee, move the motion be recalled.
-If you think that the assembly should give further con- sideration to a matter already voted upon and you voted on the prevailing side , move that it be recon- sidered.
-If you do not agree with a decision rendered by the chair, appeal the decision to the assembly.
-If you think that a matter introduced is not germane to the matter at hand, raise a point of order.
+Parliamentary 'Tips.' or What to Do & Why

+The following summary will help you determine when to use the actions described in Robert's Rules.

+- A main motion must be moved, seconded, and stated by the chair before it can be discussed. - If you want to move, second, or speak to a motion, stand and address the chair. - If you approve the motion as is, vote for it. - If you disapprove the motion, vote against it. - If you approve the idea of the motion but want to change it, amend it or submit a substitute for it. - If you want advice or information to help you make your decision, move to refer the motion to an appropriate group or committee with instructions to report back. - If you feel they can handle it better than the assembly, move to refer the motion to a group or committee with power to act. - If you feel that there the pending question(s) should be delayed so more urgent business can be considered, move to lay the motion on the table. - If you want time to think the motion over, move that consideration be deferred to a certain time. - If you think that further discussion is unnecessary, move the previous question. - If you think that the assembly should give further consideration to a motion referred to a committee, move the motion be recalled. - If you think that the assembly should give further consideration to a matter already voted upon and you voted on the prevailing side, move that it be reconsidered. - If you do not agree with a decision rendered by the chair, appeal the decision to the assembly. - If you think that a matter introduced is not germane to the matter at hand, raise a point of order. - If you think that too much time is being consumed by speakers, you can move a time limit. - If a metion has several parts, and you wish to vote differently on these parts, move to divide the motion. - If there are several motions that are similar, and you feel the outcome for all of them should be the same, move to consider by paragraph (or 'in seriatum'). - If you would like the Assembly to say the Serenity Prayer at any time, raise a point of privilege.